european-public-network/european-public-network.github.io/docs/2000_how_it_works/2441_own_fork.md

 The following steps must be done to create a "fork" of the given network.

-evan.network operates fully on OpenEthereum nodes.
+European Public Network operates fully on OpenEthereum nodes.
 The wiki with all options can be found [here](https://openethereum.github.io/).

 ### Create own chain spec